jjsskk/Chat_Program_Project/README.md

 - [boost_1_81_0.tar.gz download](https://boostorg.jfrog.io/artifactory/main/release/1.81.0/source/boost_1_81_0.tar.gz)

-- use makefile to compile
+- use cmake to compile

 - When a client connects to the server, the server displays a list of currently running chat rooms to the client.